Three Operators, Three Personalities

 The Traditional Choice

-Trasmediterránea (part of the Naviera Armas group) is the grand old operator of Spanish ferry services.
+Trasmediterránea (part of the Naviera Armas group and now operated as a Baleària sub-brand) is the grand old name of Spanish ferry services.
 They have been running routes to the Balearics for decades and offer the widest range of cabin types, including genuinely luxurious suites.

 • Best for: Comfort seekers, couples, suite travellers

-• Strengths: Best cabins, traditional service, 30-min check-in
+• Strengths: Best cabin range, traditional service, 30-min check-in

 • Weaknesses: Slightly older ships, higher prices, website less intuitive